 Automatic model training and tuning.
 Daily model retraining ensures all the models can accurately capture user behavior every day.

 Optimization objectives.
 Goals like conversion rate, click-through rate, and revenue optimization help you precisely optimize for your business goal.

 Omnichannel recommendations.
 With the API model, go beyond website recommendations to personalize your entire shopper journey to recommendations on mobile apps, personalized email recommendations, store kiosks, or call center applications.

-Retail Search enables you to provide high quality product results that are customizable for your business needs.
+Retail Search enables you to provide high quality product search results that are customizable for your retail business needs.
 Leverage Google's query and contextual understanding to improve product discovery across your website and mobile applications.

 Retail Search capabilities include:

 Product hierarchies: You can include collections and variants in your searchable product catalog.

 Query expansion: Increase the relevant results returned for query terms that would normally produce fewer results, such as queries that use very specific keywords.

 Relevance thresholding: Adjust how Retail balances returning precision (the relevance of the search results returned) and recall (returning more results for that query).

 Pagination: Control pagination of your search results to decrease lookup time and response size.